Walodja1987/xns/README.md

----

-# XNS – The On-Chain Name Service
+# XNS – The Permanent Name Registry on Ethereum

 ```
 //////////////////////////////